pwntester/ysoserial.net/README.md

   -t, --test                 whether to run payload locally.
 Default: false -h, --help                 show this message and exit
 ```

+*Note:* XmlSerializer formatter generates a wrapper Xml format incuding the expected type on the "type" attribute of the root node, as used, for example, in DotNetNuke.
+You may need to modify the generated xml based on how XmlSerializer gets the expected type in your case.

 ## Examples
 ```